biiiiiigmonster/laravel-clearable/README.md

 ```
 > Tips：`#[Clear]` will overwrite the corresponding configuration in `protected $clears`

-## Clearable Relationship Type
+## Support Relationship
-Data's "deletion" is generally a sensitive operation, we do not want important data to declare `clear` by other relationships.
+Data's "deletion" is generally a sensitive operation, we do not want important data to declare `clear` by any relationships.
 Therefore, we don't support `clear` in the `BelongsTo` relationships.

 Support-List:
 - HasOne